about us

 The climate cafe model we facilitate is deeply inspired by Indigenous circle practices — traditions of coming together in community, listening deeply, and sharing with care.
 We acknowledge this lineage with gratitude and strive to approach our work with humility, relational accountability, and a commitment to decolonizing our practices.

-Seeing the impact of just one local space, she imagined something bigger: a national network of climate care, one rooted in connection over competition, and designed to uplift the emotional wellbeing of those most impacted by the climate crisis.
+Seeing the impact of just one local space, I imagined something bigger: a national network of climate care, one rooted in connection over competition, and designed to uplift the emotional wellbeing of those most impacted by the climate crisis.
+With the support of the Lawson Foundation’s Youth Action & The Environment Fellowship—which provided seed funding, mentorship, and coaching...

 And no one should have to navigate it alone.